 The Barbican show I had attended on artistic couples, in January of this year, was still fresh in my mind.
-It had been a fascinating exploration into the creative process and showed how women, like Dora Maar, had not only been muses but artists in their own right.
+It had been a fascinating exploration into the creative process and showed how women like Dora Maar were not only muses but artists in their own right.
 Dora Maar was one of many female creatives who had to fight their patch to get recognised.
 (See my review here) https://artmuselondon.com/2019/01/12/love-in-a-creative-climate/.

 Taking up where Barbican left off, Tate Modern has organised a retrospective of Maar’s work.
 It spans decades, right up to her death in July 1997.
 Here, we were told by the curator, the focus was to be less on Picasso, whose fame and force of personality wolfed up the limelight, and more on Maar’s extensive output.
 With two hundred photographic and painted works to peruse, it promised to be quite a show.

 In the room entitled On Assignment Maar’s advertising work was displayed.
 The inter-war years presented opportunities for women photographers to work in the fashion and beauty industry.
 Out of the rows of tastefully lit monochrome images of women with swept back hair and silken slip dresses, there are few that really stand out.
 The Years Lie in Wait For You c 1935 however is inspired.
 An apprehensive-looking young woman, stares out at us through a spider’s web superimposed on her face.
 A remarkable image, it is thought it was used for an anti-ageing cream.